MrKinau/FishingBot/README.md

 - 1.16.1
 - 1.16.2

+## Discord
+To follow the project.
+Get support.
+Request features or bugs you can join my Discord: https://discord.gg/xHpCDYf

 ## Contribution
-You are free to create a fork or a pull request to participate.
-You also can report bugs or request a new feature in the [issues](https://github.com/MrKinau/FishingBot/issues) tab (I will answer them as soon as possible)
+You are free to create a fork, or a pull request to participate.
+You also can report bugs or request a new feature in the [issues](https://github.com/MrKinau/FishingBot/issues) tab or on my [Discord](https://discord.gg/xHpCDYf) (I will answer them as soon as possible)

 ## Credits
 Thanks to [Torchbot](https://github.com/woder/TorchBot) for a code base.
 I've just stolen the half project lol.